-Early bio-statisticians and epidemiologists were responsible for conducting the first data collection efforts centered on improving public health.
-For instance, in 1854, London anesthesiologist John Snow performed groundbreaking studies centered on cholera to combat a local outbreak of the disease, according to the Centers for Disease Control and Prevention.
-This work, which garnered him the title of “father of epidemiology,” helped save the lives of many Londoners and provided the basis for future treatments and clinical processes related to the illness.
+Early biostatisticians and epidemiologists were responsible for conducting the first data collection efforts centered on improving public health.
+For example, in 1854, London anesthesiologist John Snow performed groundbreaking studies centered on cholera to combat a local outbreak of the disease, according to the Centers for Disease Control and Prevention (CDC).
+This work, which garnered him the title “the father of epidemiology,” helped save the lives of many Londoners and provided the basis for future treatments and clinical processes related to the illness.

-A number of key organizations had a hand in growing the field as well, most notably the U.S. Department of Health and Human Service’s National Institutes of Health.
-The group was founded in 1887 as part of the now-defunct Marine Hospital Service, which preceded the U.S. Public Health Service.
+A number of key organizations had a hand in growing the field as well, most notably the National Institutes of Health (NIH).
+The NIH was founded in 1887 as part of the now-defunct Marine Hospital Service, which preceded the Commissioned Corps of the U.S. Public Health Service.
 Over the following decades, scientists and researchers at the NIH pioneered treatments for numerous conditions, including arthritis, cancer, and mental illnesses.
 Approximately 153 NIH employees and grant recipients have earned Nobel Prizes for their work.
-The NIH has since been joined by many other research institutions, including the WHO.
+The NIH has since been joined by many other research institutions, including the World Health Organization (WHO).